nichtich/Plack-Middleware-RDF-Flow/README.md

     $ git clone git://github.com/nichtich/RDF-Light.git
     $ cd RDF-Light

-Once you have extracted all files in a directory you can run the example application from there:
+Once you have extracted all files in a directory you can run one of the example
+applications:

+    $ plackup -Ilib -r examples/countries/app.psgi
-    $ plackup -Ilib -r example/app.psgi
+    $ plackup -Ilib -r examples/lobid/app.psgi

 Browse to http://localhost:5000 and you should get an HTML page with a list of country names as example.
 Have a look at the source code in the examples